heathermiller/dist-prog-book/chapter/3/message-passing.md

 In this chapter I describe the four primary variants of the actor model: classic actors, process-based actors, communicating event-loops, and active objects.
 I attempt to highlight historic and modern languages that exemplify these models, as well as the philosophies and tradeoffs that programmers need to be aware of to understand and best make use of these models.

 Despite the actor model's originating as far back as the 1970s, it is still being developed and being incorporated into the programming languages of today, as many recently published papers and systems in the field demonstrate.
-There are a few robust industrial-strength actor systems that are being used to power massive scalable distributed systems.
-There are a couple of different approaches to building actor frameworks that are detailed later in the chapter.
+There are a few robust industrial-strength actor systems that are being used to power massive scalable distributed systems; for example Akka has been used to serve PayPal's billions of transactions, {% cite PayPalAkka --file message-passing %} Erlang has been used to send messages for WhatsApp's hundreds of millions of users, {% cite ErlangWhatsAppTalk --file message-passing %} and Orleans has been used to serve Halo 4's millions of players. {% cite OrleansHalo4Talk --file message-passing %} There are a couple of different approaches to building industrial actor frameworks around monitoring, handling fault-tolerance, and managing actor lifecycles which are detailed later in the chapter.

 An important framing for the actor models presented is in the question "Why message passing, and specifically why the actor model?"
 Given the vast number of distributed programming models out there, one might ask, why this one was so important when it was initially proposed?
 Why has it facilitated advanced languages, systems, and libraries that are widely used today?
 As we'll see throughout this chapter, some of the broadest advantages of the actor model include isolation of state managed by the given actor, scalability, and simplifying the programmer's ability to reason about their system.